-There is one classroom with a 9.5 surround sound system, Mac Pro computer, HD video projector, mixers, DVD audio player, and cabling to the Hive Recording Studio.
+There is one classroom with a 9.5 surround sound system, 2024 Mac Studio computer, HD video projector, mixers, DVD audio player, ZOOM interface and cabling to the Hive Recording Studio.

-The EaSt classroom is the center for all classes, and is used for visiting lecturers,, research presentations, concerts and more.
-A notable feature of the classroom has been its use as a node for international performances with the Laptop Orchestra and others around the world.
+The EaSt classroom is the center for all classes, and is used for visiting lecturers, research presentations, concerts and more.
+A notable feature of the classroom has been its use as a node for international performances with the Laptop Orchestra [CLOrk] and others around the world.